m-z-b/ottawa-speedcams/README.md

   3. Install the `pyov2` package.
   4. Run `python speedcams.py` to generate an updated `Speed_Cameras.ov2` file
   5. If you know what you're doing, Issue a pull request
-  6. If you're not quit sure, create an issue requesting an update.
+  6. If you're not quite sure, create an issue requesting an update.

+## If you have graphic design abilities...

+The `Speed_Cameras.bmp` file is currently a pretty awful 16x16 bitmap.

+It's displayed above a position marker on a TomTom.
+Something which looks a bit like a red camera would be much better.

+Don't use any clever bitmap formats - they won't work on all devices.

 ## Last Speed Camera Update
 2024-05-16